seiichiinoue/tetlib/README.md

 ## Description

-[WIP] this repository is for finding solution of tetris.
+[WIP] this repository is for solution finding in tetris.

 ## Envirionment